 - Suicidal ideation

-Please note that this is not a comprehensive list of all the mental and behavioral health concerns that can be treated within the context of The Peak program.
+Please note that this is not a comprehensive list of all the mental and behavioral health concerns that can be treated in our program.
 To determine if your child can benefit from inpatient adolescent treatment at our center in Salt Lake City, Utah, please contact us.

 Features of care at our adolescent inpatient treatment center in Salt Lake City, Utah

-Treatment in The Peak program is a highly personalized experience.
+Treatment in our adolescent inpatient program is a highly personalized experience.
 Prior to beginning treatment at our center in Salt Lake City, Utah, each adolescent completes a thorough assessment.
 The information that is collected during this process forms the basis of their personalized treatment plan.

-In general terms, care within The Peak program features the following elements:
+In general terms, care at Highland Ridge features the following elements:

-Medical services – Adolescents who are healing in The Peak program have access to 24/7 nursing care.
+Medical services – Adolescents admitted to our inpatient psychiatric unit have access to 24/7 nursing care.
 Our nursing staff is prepared to provide basic medical services.
 If an adolescent develops a health concern that requires a higher level of medical attention, we can refer them to a trusted provider in the Salt Lake City area.

-Medication management – Adolescents whose symptoms can be eased or alleviated with prescription medications can receive medication management services while they are participating in The Peak program.
+Medication management – Adolescents whose symptoms can be eased or alleviated with prescription medications can receive medication management services while in our program.
 Young people who receive medication management services will have multiple weekly meetings with a psychiatric provider throughout their time at Highland Ridge.

-Group counseling – Groups are a fundamental means of treatment within The Peak program.
+Group counseling – Groups are a fundamental means of treatment at Highland Ridge.
 We offer multiple daily groups that address a variety of topics.
 All groups are led by compassionate professionals who are experienced at helping adolescents who have been struggling with acute mental or behavioral health needs.

-Experiential therapies – Adolescents who are receiving treatment within The Peak program also have the opportunity to participate in daily experiential therapies.
-Experiential therapies are dynamic, activity-based experiences that allow adolescents to address and express their thoughts and feelings in unique ways.
-Experiential therapies promote stabilization while also helping young people discover healthier and more productive leisure activities and recreational pursuits.
+Expressive therapies – Adolescents who are receiving treatment at Highland Ridge also have the opportunity to participate in daily expressive therapies.
+Expressive therapies are dynamic, activity-based experiences that allow adolescents to address and express their thoughts and feelings in unique ways.
+Expressive therapies promote stabilization while also helping young people discover healthier and more productive leisure activities and recreational pursuits.

 Discharge planning – Prior to transitioning out of our adolescent inpatient program, each young person and their family will receive a detailed discharge plan.
 This thorough document will identify the professional services, community-based resources, peer support groups, and other assets that will assist them in their efforts to maintain and build upon the progress that they made while in our care.
 As with all other aspects of inpatient treatment for adolescents at Highland Ridge, our discharge plans are personalized according to each adolescent’s unique strengths, needs, goals, and progress.